endpointuz/service-request-helper-lib/README.md

 and implement _.format_ method, which accepts response object and must return processed response body.

 Async response object's methods must be awaited before they are returned to client.

+Library provides the following response formatters for sync and async:
+- **FullResponseFormatter()** - Does not perform formatting on the response, response object will be passed to client
+- **JsonResponseFormatter()** - Retrieves json body of the response without modifying it
+- **JsonDecamelizeResponseFormatter()** - Retrieves json body of the response with keys formatted to snake_notation
+- **ContentResponseFormatter()** - Retrieves the file content of the response

 Response error builder (sync/async)